Updated July 5th, 2022

 Mothers can say the meanest things.

-About a year ago, my mom and I were chatting on the phone.
+Years ago, my mom and I were chatting on the phone.
 We made it through the first five minutes of me telling her about my life and then fifty-five minutes of her telling me, in graphic detail, about hers — and everyone else’s she happened to cross paths with over the previous days.

 Then we got on to current events, which I admit keeping up with is not always on the top of my priority list.
 She asked me a question about a recent event mentioned in the news.